jmflee/mawnscrape/README.md

-A webscraping utility for soil moisture and precipitation value extraction from the Michigan Automated Weather Network (MAWN)
+A webscraping utility for soil moisture and precipitation value extraction from all the stations in the Michigan Automated Weather Network (MAWN)
 https://mawn.geo.msu.edu/
 # mawnscrape